ShortlistShortlistedRemoved from shortlist 9

 Power & Run Time

-The Dewalt DXGNR6500 is powered by a 389 cc Dewalt OHV 4-stroke engine.
-It delivers 120/240V, runs on gasoline and offers a running wattage of 6,500W as well as a peak wattage of 8,750W.
+The Dewalt DXGNR6500 houses a 389 cc Dewalt OHV 4-stroke engine, which provides 120/240V, consumes gasoline and delivers a running wattage of 6,500W along with a peak wattage of 8,750W.

-Its starting mechanism is based on a simple traditional pull-start mechanism.
+The generator features a simple traditional pull-start mechanism.

 Outlets

-The control panel features the following 5 AC outlets:
+The control panel includes the following 5 AC outlets:

 Since the DXGNR6500 bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.